abscondment/clog/public/blog/encoding-ipad-video-from-linux/post.markdown

 I'd like to figure out how to do this encoding on the fly. `hdparm` says my DVD transfer speeds clock in around 2-3MB/sec, which should stay ahead of the CPU during encoding.
 It would be wonderful if the only additional disk space taken up by this process were for intermediate first-pass statistics and the final encoded video.
 As things happened, I copied the files once from CD and again to concatenate them.
 That's less than ideal.

 I'd also like to showcase an open codec like OGG/Theora, since I strongly believe in that cause.
 Doing that now can be an exercise for the reader, and it shouldn't be too hard; it's just a matter of finding the correct ffmpeg parameters.

+**Updated**: I changed some audio-specific parameters because the sound wasn't lining up with the video.